Hogun the (normally) Grim smiling happily when Thor tells him he should stay on Vanaheim for a while with his people.

 * Frigga's relationship with Jane and protecting her from Malekith [[spoiler:to the point of sacrificing her own life]].
 It's been established that Jane's relationship with Thor is futile due to her much shorter lifespan, but Thor's mother will defend her because she is the woman her son loves.
 Doubles as a TearJerker.

-* Sif and Volstagg being protective of Thor was just precious.
+* Sif and Volstagg being protective of Thor is just precious.

 * In the scene where Jane is being examined, Jane and Thor keep exchanging smiles.

 ** More specifically, when Jane correctly guesses that the tech they're using on her is a quantum field generator, Thor's proud that's-my-girlfriend smile is just ''adorable.''

 * When Odin takes Thor and Jane into the library, explaining about the Dark Elves, Thor recalls the story in saying, "Yes, Mother used to tell us stories as children." '''Us''', as in, he and Loki.
 It's small, but it shows that Thor hasn't forgotten his brother or the times they spent together.